 Environmental Resources Management (ERM) is one of the world’s leading sustainability consultancies.
-Founded in 1971, the company currently employs over 5,500 people in more than 42 countries around the world.
+Founded in 1971, the company employs over 5,500 people in more than 42 countries.

 While decommissioning, decontamination and demolition (DDD) is core to the company’s services, its offerings encompass everything from feasibility and closure work to detailed permitting and climate change strategies.

 As such, the company has a broad perspective when it comes to DDD since the majority of its work is part of bigger, more integrated projects that include site restoration, property redevelopment, divestiture and capital investments.

 Susan Angyal, who was named ERM’s regional CEO for North America in July, says this 360-degree approach helps infuse the company’s big picture mindset into every project.

 “We define our purpose as ‘shaping a sustainable future with the world’s leading organizations,’ which carries over to our tagline, ‘The Business of Sustainability,’” she says.
 “We operationalize these qualities by looking at all client engagements—including DDD—through the lens of sustainability.
 We are deliberate and purposeful in developing multifaceted solutions for our clients that address not only the conventional environmental and regulatory dimensions around a DDD project, but also bring complementary skills around both the social and governance elements, too.”

 Part of the company’s environmental, social and governance (ESG) focus entails employing public affairs professionals to work alongside its DDD experts on every project to anticipate, communicate and manage community interests.
 Additionally, the company has instituted local hiring initiatives with many of its DDD projects to help enrich local communities, expand the experience base and create new career potential within a geographic region.
 In many cases, Angyal says, this local hiring focus translates to the company’s subcontractors retaining these hires as full-time employees.